 Our Luxury Spa Rooms with two double beds are located in the North Wing and offer more space for our guests.
-Additional amenities include a private deck or terrace as well as a spa tub.
+Additional amenities include a shared deck or terrace as well as a spa tub.

 Standard Hillside Room – King

 Our Standard Hillside Rooms are ideal for intimate weekend stays.
 These non-view rooms feature a king bed with full bath (some without tub).

 Our Pool Bungalow gives you the luxury of being just steps away from our spring-fed swimming pools, as well as a splendid view of the Death Valley desert.
 This stand-alone room also include a queen bed and full bath.
 The solid stone walls sourced from the surrounding desert and vaulted ceiling offer a unique lodging experience.